Image 1 of 6

 Image 6 of 6

-Carved hardwood core with hand-cut sheet metal cladding, iron/steel tacks, cowrie shell adornment, and old indigo textile
+Carved hardwood core with hand-cut sheet metal cladding, iron/steel tacks, cowrie shell adornment, and old indigo textile.

-Height:10.5 in (26.7 cm) excluding stand | Date: likely mid-20th century (c.
-1940–1970)
+Mid-20th century (c.
+1930–1970) Height:10.5 in (26.7 cm) excluding stand

 This compact Marka / Dafing mask has the kind of concentrated presence collectors chase: calm, controlled features; a gleaming metal “skin”; and a lived-in surface that tells you it wasn’t made to sit on a shelf.
 It was made to appear in performances.